 Belfast in Allegany County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 20.621′ N, 78° 6.685′ W. Marker is in Belfast, New York, in Allegany County.
-Marker is at the intersection of Main Street (New York State Route 19) and East Hughes Street (County Route 26), on the left when traveling south on Main Street.
-Monument is located at the center of a square green space between Merton Ave and E Hughes St along Main St NY-19).
+42° 20.617′ N, 78° 6.705′ W. Marker is in Belfast, New York, in Allegany County.
+Memorial is at the intersection of Main Street (New York State Route 19) and East Hughes Street (County Route 26), on the left when traveling south on Main Street.
 Touch for map.
 Marker is in this post office area: Belfast NY 14711, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 31, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 393 times since then and 28 times this year.
-Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on July 31, 2014, by Anton Schwarzmueller of Wilson, New York. • Bernard Fisher was the editor who published this page.
+It was originally submitted on July 31, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 333 times since then and 3 times this year.
+Photos: 1, 2, 3, 4. submitted on July 31, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.